SoftwareHeritage/puppet-environment/README.md

  - http://garylarizza.com/blog/2014/03/07/puppet-workflow-part-3b/
  - http://garylarizza.com/blog/2014/10/24/puppet-workflows-4-using-hiera-in-anger/

 Our main manifests are present in the `swh-site` repository.
-Each branch of that repository corresponds to an environment.
-The default environment is `production`.
-This repository contains the Puppetfile referencing all the modules, the main manifest file `manifests/site.pp`, and the hiera `data` directory.
+Each branch of that repository corresponds to an environment in the puppet workflow presented.

+This repository contains the Puppetfile referencing all the modules, the main manifest file `manifests/site.pp`, and the hiera `data` directory, as well as the two "site-modules" for `profile`s and `role`s.
-Roles of Software Heritage servers are defined in the `swh-role` module.
-Profiles are defined in the `swh-profile` module.

 Our setup mirrors the git repositories of third-party Puppet modules on the Software Heritage git server --- this is to avoid reliance on 3rd party